merbanan/rtl_433/docs/CONTRIBUTING.md

 ## Supporting Additional Devices and Test Data

 Some device protocol decoders are disabled by default.
-When testing to see if your device is decoded by rtl_433, use `-G` to enable all device protocols.
+When testing to see if your device is decoded by rtl_433, use `-G 4` to enable all device protocols.
 This will likely produce false positives, use with caution.

-The first step in decoding new devices is to record the signals using `-S all`.
+The first step in decoding new devices is to record the signals using `-S unknown`.
 The signals will be stored individually in files named g**NNN**\_**FFF**M\_**RRR**k.cu8 :

 | Parameter | Description